withastro/astro/GOVERNANCE.md

 ### Level 4 - Project Steward

-The **Steward** is an additional role bestowed to 1 (or more) Core member of the project.
+The **Steward** is an additional role bestowed to one (or more) Core members of the project.

 The role of Steward is mainly an administrative one.

 Stewards control and maintain sensitive project assets, assist in resolving conflicts, and act as tiebreakers in the event of disagreements.

-In extremely rare cases, a Steward can act unilaterally when they believe it is in the project's best interest and can prove that the issue cannot be resolved through normal governance procedure.
+In extremely rare cases, a Steward can act unilaterally when they believe it is in the project's best interest and can prove that the issue cannot be resolved through Astro's normal governance process.

 The steward must publicly state their reason for unilateral action before taking it.

 The project Steward is currently: **@FredKSchott**